 13. Cali, Colombia

-If you’re heading to south Colombia in September, you’d better bring your dancing shoes.
-Once it was home to a reputation scary enough to put off most visitors.
-Today, Cali is better known as the city of salsa and host to the World Salsa Festival.
+KAYAK data highlights Colombia as one of the best countries to visit in September.
+Magical Medellín and coastal Cartagena occupy second and third place in the data picks thanks to low prices, light crowds and lovely weather.
+But if you’re heading to south Colombia, don’t miss Cali.
+And don’t forget your dancing shoes.
+Once home to a reputation scary enough to put off most visitors, today it’s better known as the city of salsa and host to the World Salsa Festival.

 Most famous is the Festival Mundial de Salsa.
 Here, 5,000+ local and international dancers celebrate with huge free events, live music and spontaneous street parties.
 All the local academies and salsa schools get involved, particularly from the suburb of Juanchito.
 If you can get tickets, a trip to see the famous salsa circus, Delirio is not to be missed.